FEBRUARY, 1983

 trend analysis program.

 7. QC Record Review.
-21 CFR 211.192 requires the
+21 CFR 211.192 requires thequality control unit to review and approve

 production and control records prior to batch